Jalomo1197/Content-Addressable_Network/README.md

 We are using typed Akka Behaviors model system to interact and manipulate Nodes through actors.
 The distributed data stored can be found in 'aplication.conf' which contains (key,value)->(Movie, "Year,Revenue") pairs.

-The movies dataset that was used can be found on [kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=movies_metadata.csv) and was parsed with the parser.py script located under PythonParser that takes the first valid 250+ movies that have a title and budget/year.
+The movie dataset that was used can be found on [kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=movies_metadata.csv) and was parsed with the parser.py script located under PythonParser that takes the first valid 250+ movies that have a title and budget/year.

 Actors that simulate nodes in the simulated cloud have corresponding hash values are generated using unique names that will be assigned to these nodes and they will be inserted based on those hashes